Pishone/capstone_project/README.md

 #### Explanation of the pytest command:
 - *pytest* > The framework we use for testing and generating report.
 - *-v*  > -v, or --verbose, increases the verbosity level.
 Use '-vv' to increase level.
 - *-s*  > Captures standard output since by default only failed cases show captured output.
 - *-x*  > Stop after the first failed test.
 Use *--maxfail=N* for stopping after N failed cases.
-- *--capture=sys" > captures the std Out which is used in report.
+- *--capture=sys* > captures the std Out which is used in report.

 ### Other usefull flags to imprive report
 - *-k*  > This option allows you to filter which tests to run, by matching their names against a “keyword expression”
-- *--pdb* makes pytest start PDB, Python’s built-in debugger, when a test fails.
+- *--pdb* > makes pytest start PDB, Python’s built-in debugger, when a test fails.
 Rather than seeing static failure output, you can directly interact with the objects, in the test environment, right at the point of failure.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------